Youn Yuh-jung

 Youn Yuh-jung (born June 19, 1947) is a South Korean actress.
-Youn gained attention on Korean television in the late 1960s and rose to prominence with the film Woman of Fire (1971).
-She retired in the mid-1970s after marrying and immigrating to the United States, but returned to acting in the late 1980s following her divorce.
-Known as the “Godmother of Chungmu-ro,” Youn's notable films include The Housemaid (2010), The Taste of Money (2012), The Bacchus Lady (2016), Canola (2016), as well as a series of matriarch roles in TV dramas Men of the Bath House (1995), Be Strong, Geum-soon!
-(2005), Daughters-in-Law (2007), My Husband Got a Family (2012), and Dear My Friends (2016).
-She gained international recognition for her role in Minari (2020), becoming the first Korean actress to win a Screen Actors Guild Award, an Independent Spirit Award, a British Academy Film Award, and an Academy Award, all for Best Supporting Actress.
+She started her career in Korean television in the late 1960s and rose to prominence with the film Woman of Fire (1971).
+She retired in the mid-1970s and immigrated to the United States before returning to Korea in 1984 and rebuilding her career.
+Known as the "Godmother of Chungmu-ro", Youn appeared in The Housemaid (2010), The Taste of Money (2012), The Bacchus Lady (2016), and Canola (2016).

+On television, Youn is known for her matriarch roles in dramas such as Men of the Bath House (1995), Be Strong, Geum-soon!
+(2005), Daughters-in-Law (2007), My Husband Got a Family (2012), and Dear My Friends (2016), as well as the reality programmes Sisters Over Flowers (2013), Youn's Kitchen (2017–2018), and Unexpected Journey (2022).

+Youn gained international acclaim for her role in Minari (2020), becoming the first Korean actress to win the Academy Award for Best Supporting Actress as well as numerous other awards.
+(Note: She also received the Screen Actors Guild Award, an Independent Spirit Award and a British Academy Film Award, all for Best Supporting Actress) She subsequently appeared in international productions, such as the Apple TV+ series Pachinko (2022–2024), the American film The Wedding Banquet (2025), and the Netflix series Beef (2026), the last of which earned her a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

 Early life

-Youn Yuh-jung was born on June 19, 1947, in Kaesong, southern Korea.
-She is the eldest daughter of a family with three daughters.
-Her father died when she was young.
-The family fled the city during the first and fourth retreat of the Korean War.
-She attended Changsin Elementary School and later Ewha Girls' High School in Seoul, South Korea.
-She graduated from high school in 1966.
-Afterwards, she enrolled at Hanyang University, with a major in Korean Language and Literature.
+Youn graduated from high school in 1966.
+She then enrolled at Hanyang University and majored in Korean language and literature.
 When she passed open acting auditions held by TBC in 1966, she dropped out of college.